 Web to App

 Mobile websites nowadays are one of the biggest sources of app installs.
-Obviously, if your website is popular and the traffic is pouring from searches and social media channels, your mobile application is poised to be successful as well.
+Obviously if your website is popular and the traffic is pouring from searches and social media channels, your mobile application will be successful as well.
 Marketing teams can efficiently increase their user base by using tools such as Journeys from Branch.io which creatively and seamlessly takes users from your mobile website to your mobile app.

 Social media is the #1 strategy which the largest number of app marketers use to increase their UA levels.
 The ease with which content posted on social can reach a large network and potentially even go viral leads marketers to continue to lean on social as an important marketing tool